cassioneri/calendar/README.md

 ## TL;DR

 This is a pracademic project on algorithms on the Gregorian calendar.
+Its academic nature will be shown in an paper (to appear) that revisits academic literature and brings new mathematical results.

-Its practioner nature means that it contains low-level calendar algorithms that can be used to implement the following C++20's functions:
+Its practioner nature means that it contains implementations that could be used in many pieces of software including the following C++20's functions:

     std::chrono::year::is_leap()                                 // a.k.a. is_leap_year
     std::chrono::year_month_day_last::day()                      // a.k.a. last_day_of_month